WDVM-TV: Subchannels

-WHAG's broadcasts became digital-only, effective June 12, 2009.
+WHAG-TV's broadcasts became digital-only, effective June 12, 2009.

 As part of the spectrum repacking process following the FCC's incentive auction, WDVM changed from channel 26 to 23 on August 2, 2019.
 However, its virtual channel number remains 25.

 WDVM-TV's main channel only is simulcast in 480i widescreen standard definition (virtual channel 25.1) on the Washington-based signal of WDCW in order to cover the central and eastern part of the market.

 Cable and satellite carriage

 Recently, it has been added to the Dish Network lineup of local offerings and is available to subscribers that currently receive the Washington, D.C. market locals.
 WDVM-TV had also been seen on Dish as the default NBC affiliate for the Salisbury television market, as that market did not have an NBC affiliate of its own until June 2014, when WRDE-LD in nearby Rehoboth Beach, Delaware, switched its affiliation to NBC.
 It is also viewed in widescreen standard definition on Verizon FiOS in Montgomery County, Maryland.

 On February 26, 2020, WDVM-TV was added to DirecTV's lineup of local offerings and, like with rival Dish, is also available to subscribers that currently receive the Washington, D.C. market locals.
 It is seen on channel 25 and only in high definition.